Ovarian Reserve Assessment Marker AMH Test

 Doctors also use this test to assess menstrual disorders (like PCOS), help determine a woman’s menopausal status, or assess ovarian function in women after cancer therapy.

-However, higher AMH levels may be found in some women with polycystic ovary syndrome (PCOS).
-Symptoms of PCOS can include:
+Although higher AMH levels can indicate a higher egg supply, AMH levels may be higher in some women with polycystic ovary syndrome (PCOS).
+Symptoms of PCOS include:

 - Menstrual disorders, including early menopause or irregular or missed periods